DeuxHuitHuit/page_lhandles/README.markdown

 * Build Date: 2011-06-22
 * Requirements:
 	- Symphony 2.2 or above
-	- Extension [Language Redirect](https://github.com/klaftertief/language_redirect) by Jonas Coch
+	- Extension [Language Redirect ](https://github.com/klaftertief/language_redirect) by Jonas Coch, at least version 1.0.2.
 * Based on [Multilingual Field](https://github.com/6ui11em/multilingual_field) extension by Guillem Lorman.

 Thank you all other Symphony Extensions developers for your inspirational work.